Gastroenterology & Hepatology Board Review 2022 - LIVESTREAM

 - Examine the management of gastrointestinal and hepatobiliary malignancies including cancers of the esophagus, stomach, colon, liver, bile duct and pancreas.

 - Examine relevant areas of pathology, endoscopy, radiology, and nutrition.

 Attendance at any Mayo Clinic course does not indicate or guarantee competence or proficiency in the skills, knowledge or performance of any care or procedure(s) which may be discussed or taught in this course.

 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 32.50 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this other activity (live and livestream) for a maximum of 32.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.